Sascha37/super-mario-motion/README.md

 - `make run` will start the application
 - `make pyinstaller` will build an executable (for the current os)
-- `make train` builds the ml-model (needs training data)
+- `make train` builds the ML model (needs training data)
 - `make test` will run the pytest testsuite

 To modify the source code, open the project in your preferred text editor or IDE.

-Alternatively to using the makefile you can manually create a Python virtual environment and install dependencies using pip.
+Alternatively to using the makefile, you can manually create a Python virtual environment and install dependencies using pip.
 Look into the [Makefile](https://github.com/Sascha37/super-mario-motion/blob/main/Makefile) of this project for reference.